Columbia University Milbank Chapel

 Columbia University’s Milbank Chapel is an architecturally significant building designed by William Potter in 1897, with an intact, High Victorian style interior.
-When the university decided to do an overall renewal so the space could be used as a lecture hall, EverGreene was hired to conserve much of the historically important interior decoration including plaster, stenciling, decorative painting, and a mural.
-This decoration was influenced by the British Arts-and-Crafts Movement, and included rare surviving wall stenciling attributed to the Tiffany Glass & Decorating Company (1892-1902).
-The unsigned mural on the stage resembled tapestries of William Morris.
+The original decoration was influenced by the British Arts-and-Crafts Movement, and included rare surviving wall stenciling attributed to the Tiffany Glass & Decorating Company (1892-1902).
+The unsigned mural on the stage resembles tapestry design by William Morris.

 EverGreene restoration specialists first repaired and stabilized the water-damaged plaster substrate.
 Crumbling plaster was consolidated, cracks and voids were repaired, and loose elements were secured by mechanical means.
-Following approval of a sample, we touched up and replicated the stenciling in areas that had suffered water damage or had plaster repair.
-Acrylic paints and glazes were specially mixed to match the colors and sheen of stenciling in each area of the walls.
-After the coffered tracery ceiling and cornices were repaired by artisans from EverGreene’s plaster studio, we painted and glazed the ceiling to match the original colors, conserved and touched-up the existing gilding in the tracery, and wood-grained the Capitals to match the historic finish.
+Elaborate stenciling was touched up and replicated in areas that had suffered water damage or undergone plaster repair.
+Acrylic paints and glazes were specially mixed to match the colors and sheen of the stenciling.
+After repairing the coffered tracery ceiling and cornices, the ceiling was painted and glazed to match the original colors, existing gilding in the tracery touched-up, and the capitals were wood-grained to match the historic finish.

-The mural restoration objective was conservation with minimal intervention.
-After testing, our conservationists carefully removed dust and grime: dry cleaning the surface with brushes and vulcanized rubber sponges, and aqueous spot cleaning.
-They removed nails, staples and pushpins, trimmed disturbed canvas weave and placed it into its original position, filled holes with a synthetic emulsion, infilled areas of paint loss with reversible restoration paints over an isolating layer, and stabilized areas of flaking paint with a thin layer of a synthetic adhesive which produced no distinguishable difference in sheen.
-EverGreene craftsmen also cleaned and re-grouted limestone Gothic tracery around the stained-glass windows.
+The mural was conserved with minimal intervention.
+After a series of testing, conservators carefully removed dust and grime, dry cleaned the surface with brushes and vulcanized rubber sponges, and applied an aqueous spot cleaning treatment.
+Nails, staples, and pushpins were removed, disturbed canvas weave was trimmed and placed it into its original position, and holes were filled with a synthetic emulsion.
+Areas of paint loss were filled with reversible restoration paints over an isolating layer and areas of flaking paint were stabilized with a thin layer of a synthetic adhesive which produced no distinguishable difference in sheen.
+The Gothic limestone tracery around the stained-glass windows was cleaned and re-grouted.
 Flaking and crumbling stone was consolidated with adhesives.
-And EverGreene sculptor Penko Platikonov carved a replacement stone Dutchman element.
+EverGreene sculptor Penko Platikonov carved a replacement stone Dutchman element.